gradymke/dbb-blog/content/post/2016-12-year-in-review-1of3.md

 title: 2016 - The Year in Review - First Trimester
 ---

 I can remember one year when we did the traditional "Holiday Letter."
 It was the year that we were in the process of trying to adopt Quinton, so we were "marketing ourselves" to our family and friends that year.
 Looking back, it was a fun letter to do, even if it was not necessary from the salesman side of house.
-I thought it would be fun to condense 2016 into a bit of a letter to our family (thank you both of my readers) and so that so that future versions of ourselves might enjoy reading it as well.
+I thought it would be fun to condense 2016 into a bit of a letter to our family (thank you both of my readers) and so that future versions of ourselves might enjoy reading it as well.
 So, here it goes!

 2016 was definitely one for the record books in Grady annals.
-No, we didn't relocate from one state to another - that was SO 2015.
+No, we didn't relocate from one state to another - that was **SO** 2015.
 But we did hit many milestones that are worth noting.

 ## January